 [Section 102E inserted by No. 56 of 2010 s.
 16.]

 102F.
-Disciplinary matters
+Disciplinary action against approved managers

 (1) There are grounds for taking action against an approved manager under this section if —

 (a) the approved manager has failed to supervise and manage the conduct of business at licensed premises in a proper manner; or